 By default, notifications are on for a new M+Box account.
 However, for a shared account, this can be a nuisance since the notifications are sent to every member of the MCommunity group the account is based on.

 To turn off notifications, log in as the account owner and use the Notifications tab in the Account Settings to uncheck all notifications.
 This way individual collaborators can control the level of notifications they receive on the shared folder.

 The standard shared folder is set up on account creation to provide you with the simplest way to manage your shared account.
 Co-owners are automatically assigned and more co-owners can be added and removed by current co-owners, allowing for great flexibility.

-Keep in mind that even though you are conveniently managing the contents of the folder from your personal M+Box account, the files stored there count against the quota of the shared account, NOT your personal account.
+Keep in mind that even though you are conveniently managing the contents of the folder from your individual M+Box account, the files stored there count against the quota of the shared account, NOT your individual account.

 Invite collaborators to the standard folder.
 Then, by creating a sub-folder structure within this folder you will present an organized view of the files to your collaborators.
 You can add new collaborators to subfolders without giving access to the parent folder, but keep in mind that the sub-folders shared in this way will appear at the root of your collaborator's M+Box account.

 Most activities can be done as the co-owner of the shared account standard folder.
 This is the simplest way to manage your shared content.
 For activities that cannot be accomplished as co-owner: